 NorthWestern Energy has been a sponsor of MHSA for over 20 years.
 NorthWestern Energy supports all Montana High School Association events by providing trophies and other awards each academic year.
-NorthWestern Energy believes that investments in competition produce excellence that benefits our entire state.

 Montana Farmers Union Insurance offers security for their policy holders, and they're joined with the MHSA to secure opportunities for high school activity participants.
-The MHSA appreciates Montana Farmers Union Insurance for their support of high school activities.

-U.S. Bank is the titled sponsor for the sportsmanship program.
-The MHSA/U.S. Bank Sportsmanship Program provides many resources for member schools to use in promoting and rewarding good sporting behaviors by players, coaches and spectators at interscholastic activities.
+Stockman Bank is the titled sponsor for the sportsmanship program.
+The MHSA/Stockman Sportsmanship Program provides many resources for member schools to use in promoting and rewarding good sporting behaviors by players, coaches and spectators at interscholastic activities.